 fork and exec.

-(spawn command args . io-list)
+(spawn command args . io-list path-search? env)

 ;; ls -l (let-values ([(pid cin cout cerr) (spawn "ls" '("-l") (list #f #f #f))]) (waitpid pid)) ;; get output as string (let-values ([(in out) (pipe)]) (define (port->string p) (let loop ([ret '()][c (read-char p)]) (if (eof-object? c) (list->string (reverse ret)) (loop (cons c ret) (read-char p))))) (let-values ([(pid cin cout cerr) (spawn "ls" '("-l") (list #f out #f))]) (close-port out) (write (port->string (transcoded-port in (make-transcoder (utf-8-codec))))) (close-port in) (waitpid pid)))